puppetlabs-toy-chest/puppetlabs-image_build/README.md

 You don't need any additional gems installed unless you are looking to work on the module.
-All you need is a working Docker environment, for which I'd recommend Docker for Mac of Docker for Windows or just Docker if you're on Linux.
+All you need is a working Docker environment, for which I'd recommend Docker for Mac or Docker for Windows or just Docker if you're on Linux.